carlotarzua/face-recognition-app/README.md

 - Name labels over recognized faces
 - Easy to extend with new people and datasets

-⚠️ The face dataset is not included in this repo due to size lim
+⚠️ The face dataset is not included in this repo due to size limit

 https://drive.google.com/drive/u/0/folders/1U3on0sFdQRxDbjQrSvER0FtTKguhX6ry